5 Landscape Photography Settings Every Photographer Should Know

 But how do you determine the hyperfocal distance?

-Well, there are hyperfocal distance calculators online.
+There are hyperfocal distance calculators online and smartphone apps like PhotoPills and Hyperfocal Pro that make this precise.
 But many photographers prefer to avoid this step while in the field.

 Instead, they switch their lens to manual focus, and follow a basic trick: